Zoraman26/Zoracraft-Wiki/README.md

 -----
 # Local dev server

-## Steps for editing and/or developing the wiki:
+## Steps for starting to edit and/or develop the wiki:

 0. Install node.js if `node` is not present in terminal.
 [See guide next section.](#install-and-manage-nodejs)